MAhmadAmin/ITEC-Event-Management-System/README.md

-This is a Project of Database Course Instructed by Sir Nazeef ul Haq at UET Lahore.
+This is a mid-term project of the Database Systems Course instructed by Prof. Nazeef ul Haq at the UET (University of Engineering & Technology) Lahore.

 The Information Technology Exhibition and Competition (ITEC) is an annual event organized by the Department of Computer Science, UET Lahore.
 The event includes various activities